VitorTavaresO/haos/README.md

 # HAOS - Hypotetical Architecure Operating System

-- This is a hypotetical operating system that I'm developing on top of the Hypotetical Architecure created by the professor Eduardo Molina Cruz on the course of Computer Architecture.
+ - This is a speculative operating system under development for the Hypothetical Architecture devised by Professor Eduardo Molina Cruz within the framework of the Computer Architecture course.

-- This arquitecture is tha same used on the simulator HASS(Hypotetical Architecure Simulator System).
+ - The aforementioned architecture is identical to that employed in the HASS (Hypothetical Architecture Simulator System) simulator.